shahadalsulami/Investigate-dataset/README.md

-# No Show Appointment Project
+# Medical Appointment No-Shows Project

 ## Introduction:
 In this project, I analyzed a dataset of patients to predict their likelihood of not showing up for appointments.
 The dataset includes various number of characteristics about the patient are included in each row.